A collaborative approach to whole school health and wellbeing.

 Further education

-Healthy Schools Celebration event is an opportunity to celebrate all the fantastic Health & Wellbeing work being done by all Wigan Schools.
-This is a chance to celebrate together, share your work and hear from children in your schools.
+Our annual Wigan Healthy Schools Celebration event is an opportunity to spotlight and reflect on all the fantastic work being done in our schools to support the health and wellbeing of children and young people.
+It is a chance to come together, share your insights and learnings and hear from the children themselves about the positive impact that's being made in our communities.

 School Nursing

-We are the School Nurse Service for children and young people (5-19 years) who attend a Wigan Borough school or live in Wigan Borough and are educated at home.
+The School Nurse Service supports children and young people (5-19 years) who attend a Wigan Borough school or live in Wigan Borough and are educated at home.

 CAHMS School Link Team

 The School Link Team aims to prevent mental health difficulties developing for children and young people.
-Our school link practitioners support schools and educational staff in Wigan to develop knowledge, skills and confidence in identifying and supporting mental health in schools.
+Our school link practitioners support schools and educational staff in the borough to develop knowledge, skills and confidence in identifying and supporting mental health issues in schools.

 Our aim is to reduce stigma, develop whole school approaches to mental health, support early identification of mental health symptoms and raise awareness of self-help support and self-management strategies.